Myndex/apca-introduction/analysis.md

 for accessibility.
 Different humans have different needs, and different situations require different kinds of support._

-This can only be correctly handled with user customization, something that the W3C WAI or AGWG has failed to promote or develop.
+This can only be correctly handled with user customization, something that the W3C WAI & AGWG have not ben able to promote or develop.
 Part of the problem with many of the needed acessibility features are rooted in the technology, and outside the control of the author until such technology exists.

 > _This is also the case in the context of color contrast: vision impairments, ambient light, and screen settings can all have a pronounced impact on legibility.
 None of these are known beforehand by website authors, so the rules provided by WCAG need to work regardless of these factors._

-No. There are defined and well known baseline standards relating to common case ambient environments and screen standards.
+**No.** There are defined and well known baseline standards relating to common case ambient environments and screen standards.
 Display standards define adjustment criteria, CSS provides size metrics that are based on visual angle (ref px), and manufacturers work with these in developing technologies to extend the operating ranges.

-WCAG 2 contrast SCs and understanding docs make spurious claims that important factors such as antialiasing can not be considered, which is bizzare when that technology has been an important part of display technology for decades.
+WCAG 2 contrast SCs and understanding docs make dismissive or "hand wavy" statements regarding important factors—for instance, stating that antialiasing can not be considered, which is bizzare when that technology has been an important part of rasterizing for displays for decades.

 > _Faced with the question whether it wanted to give precise instructions (that